maahin2005/Flipkart-Replica/README.md

 ## Contributing

 #### Contributions are welcome!
-Do open an issue or create a pull request to contribute.
+Please open an issue or create a pull request to contribute.

 # By Mahin Malek ⭐️